-WSSB Lions Low Vision Clinic is a secondary care clinic primarily designed to serve the visually impaired and multi-handicapped patient.
+WSSB Lions Low Vision Clinic is a secondary care clinic primarily designed to serve patients with low vision including those individuals with multiple disabilities.
 It is not the intent or the capability of our clinic to provide full scope primary care for our patients.
 We are an adjunct to and not a substitute for the patients primary care provided by their family eye care practitioner.

 To enable the patient to achieve maximum use of their remaining vision while maintaining as independent a life style as possible.
 Low vision is not a miracle.
 We cannot restore your lost vision.
 We can, with your help, assist you in using your remaining vision more efficiently.